MichaelDBA/pg_alert/README.md

 Bugs can be reported @ michael@sqlexec.com

 ## Overview
 Most programs that monitor log files do so directly.
-This program incurs a much less footprint by only monitoring the output of a provided grep command against the PG log file from the configuration file.
-Here is a simple example:
+This program incurs a much less footprint by only monitoring the output of a provided grep command against the PG log file tail.
+Here is a simple example of the grep command that will be used derived from the configuration file:
 <br/>
 `GREP=ERROR:\|FATAL:\|WARN:`
 <br/><br/>